Ray0907/system-design-interview/README.md

 - To address the data inconsistency, here is a high-level summary of industry-proven techniques
   - Two-phase commit (2PC) .
 2PC is a database protocol used to guarantee atomic transaction commit across multiple nodes, i.e., either all nodes succeeded or all nodes failed.
 Because 2PC is a blocking protocol, a single node failure blocks the progress until the node has recovered.
 It’s not performant
   - Saga.
 A saga is a sequence of local transactions.
 Each transaction updates and publishes a message to trigger the next transaction step.
 If a step fails, the saga executes compensating transactions to undo the changes that were made by preceding transactions.
 2PC works as a single commit to perform ACID transactions while Saga consists of multiple steps and relies on eventual consistency

+# Distributed Email Service

+- Email protocols
+  - SMTP

+## Choosing the right database

+- A single column can be a single-digit of MB
+- Strong data consistency
+- Designed to reduce disk I/O
+- It should be highly available and fault-tolerant
+- It should be easy to create incremental backups